Skip to content

 A graphic of email engagement results for a “Re-engagement campaign,” including open rate, click rate, and revenue.

-10. Smiley Electric
+9. Smiley Electric

 Smiley Electric’s website

-What their electrical website does well:
+What their electrical website design does well:

 • Provides a list of reasons to choose the business over competitors

-11. 5 Points Electrical
+10. 5 Points Electrical

 5 Points Electrical website

 5 Points Electrical has a clean, simple top menu that makes it easy for customers to find the information they need.
-This nav is stuck to the top of the page so it’s always visible.
+This navigation is stuck to the top of the page so it’s always visible.

-What their electrical website does well:
+What their electrical website design does well:

 • Clearly communicates the “five points” that set their business apart